LilithHafner/Quickdraw/README.md

 ```
 It launches julia, activates the shared environment, loads the package, and runs the main
 function.
 This script is relocatable to anywhere within the user's computer.

+## Windows

+The command creates a batch file that invokes julia, installs or updates the requested package, and runs the package's main function.

 # Accessing the path to the App